 Excellence in Civil and Criminal Police Misconduct Cases:

 Mr. Steering Defends Your Criminal Case In A Manner More Likely To Result In Your Obtaining Redress For The Constitutional Violations Perpetrated Against You, In A Subsequent Civil Case.

 Jerry L. Steering, Esq., is a Police Misconduct Specialist***; both civil and criminal.

 Suing The Police Is Your Only Practical Remedy For Violations Of Your Constitutional Rights.

 Mr. Steering is a “civil rights lawyer” specializing in police misconduct cases***.
 He sues police officers, deputy sheriffs and other state and local peace officers, along with their municipal employers for damages for their violations of your federal Constitutional rights.
 Mr. Steering also sues police officers for misconduct claims under California state law.
-Usually we join the state law claims along with your federal claims in federal court, if they involves the same incident.
+Usually we join the state law claims along with your federal claims in federal court, if they involve the same incident under the federal court’s supplemental jurisdiction.

 Suing Police Officers In Federal Court For Violating Your Constitutional Rights; Enforcing The Fourteenth Amendment.

-The federal court venue was traditionally was very important because black persons couldn’t get a fair trial in Southern state courts following the Civil War (that ended in April of 1865.)
-Although starting-out as a Post-Civil War Southern “social organization”, the “Ku Klux Klan” soon became the local Southern “Sheriff and his deputized posse”, who terrorized and murdered black persons while acting “under the color of state law”; under the authority of the Sheriff.
+The federal court venuewas traditionally very important to the enforcement of the Fourteenth Amendment, because black persons of African descent couldn’t get a fair trial in Southern state Superior Courts following the Civil War (that ended in late April of 1865.)
+Although starting-out as a Post-Civil War Southern “social organization”, the “Ku Klux Klan” soon became the local Southern “Sheriff and his deputized posse”, who terrorized and murdered black persons of African descent while acting “under the color of state law”; under the authority of the Sheriff.

 Imagine a “black widow” (not the spider type) suing the local Sheriff and his posse members for murdering her husband in a Post-Civil War Southern state Superior Court, where the judge and the jury members were either part of the murdering mob, or relatives and friends of those who were.
 Unless black persons had a remedy in a United States District Court, as a practical matter they had no remedy at all.